LORD HEATH'S TOP 100 MOVIES

 83 THE HAND THAT ROCKS THE CRADLE (Curtis Hanson / Touchstone 1992)

-Rebecca De Mornay as at her psychotic best as the babysitter from Hell as she takes her revenge on the family she blames for her own miscarriage.
-Annabella Sciorra is the mother who has to eventually come to terms with the fact that she has just let a lunatic into her family!
+Rebecca De Mornay is at her psychotic best as the babysitter from Hell as she takes her revenge on the family she blames for her own miscarriage.
+Annabella Sciorra is the mother who has to eventually come to terms with the fact she has just let a lunatic into her family!
 I'm always torn between feeling sorry for De Mornay and cheering for her when she goes flying out of the window at the end; but certainly the stand-out scene with her is when she confronts a bully in the park.
 Wow.
 Crazy!
-Another gem of a performance comes from Ernie Hudson who plays Solomon, the gentle giant who is wrongly accused of sexually abusing the little girl, thanks to DeMornay's wackjob character; oh and there's an early star role from Julianne Moore too.
+Another gem of a performance comes from Ernie Hudson who plays Solomon, the gentle giant who is wrongly accused of sexually abusing the little girl, thanks to DeMornay's wackjob character.
+Oh, and there's an early star role from Julianne Moore too.
 Good, solid story.

 82 COCOON (Ron Howard / 20th Century Fox 1985)